When you improve your feel for the water you become a more efficient, and ultimately, faster swimmer. Here is how to do it.

 When coaches talk about elite swimmers you very often hear about how they have an intuitive and border-line mythical relationship with the water.
 You’ll hear descriptions like, “He has a special relationship with the water,” or “She has an uncanny feel for the water.”

-Statements tell us the elite athletes in our sport are so finely attuned to how their body relates to the water that it defines explanation.
+Statements tell us the elite athletes in our sport are so finely attuned to how their body relates to the water that it defies explanation.

 After all, our sport is more about being efficient and drag-free than being a monster in the gym.
 Intuitively, you already know that you can be the strongest person in the weight room but that a high bench PR doesn’t correlate to a stronger catch or faster pull.